Utiligize/CNAIM/cran-comments.md

 ## Re submission

-In this version, I have fixed the links in the documentation
+In this version, I have added analysis for more assets

-I have clearly stated authors in the DESCRIPTION

 ## Test environments
 * local OS X(10.15.4) install, R 4.0.2